bachmeb/java-jprofiler/docs/common/jboss/eap/5.1/run.conf.md

 (Enabled by default)
 ```

-##### Use Parallel New Garbage Collection (New generation)
+##### Use the Parallel Garbage Collector
 * *The parallel copying collector.
 Like the original copying collector, this is a stop-the-world collector.
 However this collector parallelizes the copying collection over multiple threads, which is more efficient than the original single-thread copying collector for multi-CPU machines (though not for single-CPU machines).
 This algorithm potentially speeds up young generation collection by a factor equal to the number of CPUs available, when compared to the original singly-threaded copying collector.* (http://www.javaperformancetuning.com/news/qotm026.shtml)*
 ```
 JAVA_OPTS="$JAVA_OPTS -XX:+UseParNewGC"
 ```

-##### Use Parallel Garbage Collection (New generation)
+##### Use the Parallel Compacting Garbage Collector
-* *The parallel scavenge collector.
-This is like the parallel copying collector, but the algorithm is tuned for gigabyte heaps (over 10GB) on multi-CPU machines.
+* *This is like the parallel copying collector, but the algorithm is tuned for gigabyte heaps (over 10GB) on multi-CPU machines.
 This collection algorithm is designed to maximize throughput while minimizing pauses.
 It has an optional adaptive tuning policy which will automatically resize heap spaces.
 If you use this collector, you can only use the the original mark-sweep collector in the old generation (i.e. the newer old generation concurrent collector cannot work with this young generation collector).* (http://www.javaperformancetuning.com/news/qotm026.shtml)

 * *Old generation garbage collection for the parallel collector is done using the same serial mark-sweep-compact collection algorithm as the serial collector.* (http://www.oracle.com/technetwork/java/javase/memorymanagement-whitepaper-150215.pdf)
 ```